canada-ca/blogue-canada-ca-blog/en/_posts/2022-11-29-wayfinding-project-improves-navigation.md

 <p>The sub-footer band is mandatory on all pages.
 It contains the Canada wordmark and corporate links to “Social media,” “Mobile applications,” “About Canada.ca,” “Terms and conditions,” and “Privacy”.
 Institutions can contextualize both the Terms and conditions link and the Privacy link.
 The other links are optional on transactional and campaign pages where you want to reduce distractions as much as possible.</p>
 <div class="well col-md-8 mrgn-tp-lg mrgn-bttm-lg">
   <div class="panel-bodye small">
-<p><a href="https://blog.canada.ca/2022/09/23/introducing-contextual-sign-in-button">Introducing the contextual Sign in button</a><br>
+<p>An introduction to the global site footer<br>
- A blog that introduces addition of the the Sign in button to the global header.</p>
+ A blog that introduces updates to the global Footer.</p>
     <p><a href="https://design.canada.ca/common-design-patterns/contextual-signin.html">Contextual Sign in button</a><br>
  A Canada.ca design system pattern header element that directs people to government accounts.</p>
-    <p><a href="[https://www.canada.ca/en.html](https://design.canada.ca/common-design-patterns/global-header.html)">Global header</a><br>
+    <p><a href="https://design.canada.ca/common-design-patterns/site-footer.html">Global site footer</a><br>
-  A Canada.ca design system pattern that is at the top of each web page from the Government of Canada.</p>
+  A Canada.ca design system pattern that is at the bottom of each web page from the Government of Canada.</p>
  </div>
 </div>